 What is identity theft?

 According to the Federal Trade Commission (FTC), it is a felony offense, where a fraud or scam is committed or attempted by using another person’s identifying information without their permission.
+According to the FTC, an identity thief can do the following:

 How do identity thieves work?

 Identity thieves don’t need much information to steal someone’s identity.
-A name, address, social security number, and birth date are more than enough for a stranger to pretend to be you.
+A name, address, Social Security Number, and birth date are more than enough for a stranger to pretend to be you.
 Identity thieves prefer to steal a teen or college student’s identity because they usually have blank credit reports.

 Common ways identity thieves can steal your personal information.
 They can: